-- (1) If the court finds that the conclusion of all the experts, as disclosed by the evidence based upon the test, is that it is unlikely that the alleged parent is the parent of the child, the alleged parent is presumed not to be the parent and the evidence shall be admitted.
-This presumption may be rebutted only by clear and convincing evidence; - (2) If the experts disagree in their findings or conclusions, the question of paternity shall be submitted upon all the evidence; - (3) If the tests show that the alleged parent is not excluded and that the probability of the alleged parent's parentage is less than ninety-seven percent (97%), this evidence shall be admitted by the court and shall be weighed with other competent evidence; - (4) If the experts conclude that the genetic tests show that the alleged parent is not excluded and that the probability of the alleged parent's parentage is ninety-seven percent (97%) or higher, the alleged parent is presumed to be the parent and this evidence shall be admitted.
-This presumption may be rebutted only by clear and convincing evidence."
+- (1) If the court finds that the conclusion of all the experts, as disclosed by the evidence based upon the test, is that the probability of the alleged parent's parentage is less than eighty-five percent (85%), the alleged parent is presumed not to be the parent and the evidence shall be admitted.
+This presumption may be rebutted only by clear, cogent, and convincing evidence. - (2) If the experts disagree in their findings or conclusions, the question of paternity shall be submitted upon all the evidence; - (3) If the tests show that the alleged parent is not excluded and that the probability of the alleged parent's parentage is between eighty-five percent (85%) and ninety-seven percent (97%), this evidence shall be admitted by the court and shall be weighed with other competent evidence; - (4) If the experts conclude that the genetic tests show that the alleged parent is not excluded and that the probability of the alleged parent's parentage is ninety-seven percent (97%) or higher, the alleged parent is presumed to be the parent and this evidence shall be admitted.
+This presumption may be rebutted only by clear, cogent, and convincing evidence."